QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 PRIVACY

-As an anonymous identity technology that does not collect personal information, QiD effectively addresses privacy concerns
+As an anonymous identity technology that does not rely on the collection of personal information, QiD effectively mitigates against privacy concerns

 08